 Safety

-TasPorts is committed to conducting its business activities in a safe and environmentally responsible manner, whilst protecting the heath and safety of employees and local communities.
+TasPorts is committed to conducting its business activities in a safe and environmentally responsible manner, whilst protecting the health and safety of employees and local communities.

 Through advocacy and compliance, we promote social and economic growth that is safe and sustainable for our environment.

-TasPorts is committed to conducting its business activities in a safe and environmentally responsible manner.
-To deliver on this, we have developed a five-year (2018-2022) integrated Safety, Environment & Sustainability Strategy.
+TasPorts is committed to conducting its business activities in a safe and responsible manner.
+To deliver on this, we have developed a two-year (2023-2025) integrated Health and Safety Strategic Plan.

 This strategy defines four key objectives: